AI in DevOps: Replacing Manual Server Management (2026)

 MonitoringBuilt-in, or separate tool?Consolidation vs fragmentation

-AI provider choiceLocked to one AI, or bring your own?Cost and data control
+AI provider choiceLocked to one provider, or bring your own?Cost and data control

 No server agentsDoes it require installing software on servers?Deployment friction